shaofengzhu/office-addin/hello-world/README.md

 http-server
 ```

+Now, you could open web browser and navigate to http://localhost:8080/taskpane.html page to make sure your page works.

 ### Test your addin
 Now, we could launch the Excel, create an empty workbook.
 Then click the ribbon "Insert" -> "Addins" -> "My Addins", you will see your addin "Hello World" there.
 Click on it, you will see a taskpane opened.

 ### Start to invoke an API.
 Let's add a button in the html page.
-When the button is clicked, we will write to the Excel range.
+When the button is clicked, we will write some data to the Excel range.

 ```html
 <html>